SEO Mysteries Revealed

 All of the top-ranking websites are regularly sharing new content.
 If you want to have a top-ranking website, you have to be regularly sharing new content too.

 Well, let’s say your basic website contains about 3,000 words.
 In those 3,000 words, you need to describe what services or products you offer, who you are and how to contact you.
 Minimum.

 To follow on from our initial example business, there is a definite limit to how many times you can include the term ‘eco-friendly house cleaning Brisbane’ in a mere 3,000 words without it beginning to sound repetitive and nonsensical.
 Sites that write about ‘eco-friendly house cleaning’ regularly in their new content will trump your site in search engine rankings every time.

 The regular creation of subject-specific blog posts that include relevant search terms is one of the most reliable ways to help your site on its way to the top of the Google ladder.

-So that’s it, the second ‘mystery’ of SEO revealed – Your website content needs to include a healthy amount of key search terms, in a way that search engine algorithms don’t deem as ‘spammy’.
+So, that’s it: the second ‘mystery’ of SEO revealed – Your website content needs to include a healthy amount of key search terms, in a way that search engine algorithms don’t deem ‘spammy’.
 The best and most valuable way to do that is to be creating new content like subject-specific blog posts regularly.

 It’s time to get writing – fresh, new, relevant content!
 And lots of it!
-See you next post for the third and final most important piece of information Google uses to rank your site amongst the millions.
+See you for our next post for the third and final (and most important) piece of information Google uses to rank your site amongst the millions.

 Not much of a writer?
 Rather be out doing the things you’re passionate about?
 Web-Sta have you covered with literally a team of writers waiting to write your content for you.
 Get in touch to discuss the options.